Python or R – CAN’s Advice on How to Choose

-We at CAN have a pretty impressive staff of data scientists.
-They’ve all got their quirks, that’s for sure.
-Some like to run in their spare time, some bird watch, some binge watch House of Cards.
-When it comes to work, however, they have something in common.
-They work hard, around the clock if they have to, to accomplish projects and put their best foot forward for clients.
+The age-old Python or R debate always rages here at CAN.
+While we have a pretty impressive staff of data scientists who all have their individual quirks (Some like to run in their spare time, some bird watch, some of them binge-watch obscure sci-fi), they have something in common.
+They work hard, around the clock if they have to, to accomplish projects, and put their best foot forward for clients.

 If you’re completely new to the computer programming discussion

 Webopedia defines computer programming language as “A vocabulary and set of grammatical rules for instructing a computer to perform specific tasks.”
 How does one talk to computers?
 In code.
 It’s gets tricky, however, because there are a lot of different codes that computers can understand.
-There’s not just 10, 20, or 30 different computer languages that exist.
+There are not just 10, 20, or 30 different computer languages that exist.
 There are hundreds and hundreds of languages.
 You can browse a full list here.
-Python and R are just two of the most popular.
+Python and R are just two of the most popular for data science.

 For some additional help, we’ve compiled a list of terms that will help you understand the background of this topic (inspired by LinkedIn).